More and more companies are discovering the benefits of a well-run PPC program.

 However, competitive keywords in certain industries, especially the technology industry, can be extremely costly.

-In this column.
-I’ll share my top tips for effectively using search platforms such as Google Ads and Microsoft Ads to effectively reach your target audience in the competitive technology space.
+Below are five top PPC tips for effectively using search platforms such as Google Ads and Microsoft Ads to effectively reach your target audience in the competitive technology space.

 This is especially beneficial to the technology industry because you can target by: